pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-01-29-how-much-sql-for-ds.md

 ---
 layout: post
-title: "How much SQL do you need to clear a Data Science Interview"
+title: "How much should one know in SQL for data science"
-excerpt: "Most Tech firms include SQL problems in their 1st coding round interviews"
+excerpt: "Most Tech firms include SQL problems in their 1st coding round interviews for data science roles"
 date: 2021-01-29
 tags:
   - interview